datenshicommunity/website-docs/en/datenshi_beatmap_criteria_en.md

     - `ddddK`: Acceptable.
     - `dkkdD`: Strongly Against.
   c.
 Finishers should have a proper rest time both before and after of it, for Easier difficulties.

+  Note: This simply to note that Cynply mapping style is generally unacceptable.
 5. For *gimmick maps*, as long as it's delivered properly, it's accepted.

 PS: Metadata checks is pretty strict in here.